 An extraction is the removal of a tooth or teeth because it is beyond repair or because it is necessary for preparation for some other treatment.
 Your natural teeth play a crucial role in maintaining your facial structure, bite alignment, and your ability to chew and speak, which is why we only do extractions as last resort.

 When teeth cannot be saved due to gum disease, tooth decay, dental trauma, or tooth infection.
 Impacted and overcrowded teeth may need to be removed to create room for orthodontic treatment.
+Contact our office in Fountain Valley to learn more about how extractions can help restore your smile!

 Dr. Ebrahimi will need to assess your tooth through x-rays and an oral exam to determine if an extraction is necessary or if the tooth can be saved with restorative treatment.